omarandlorraine/stoc/README.md

 - *stoc-6510*, another NMOS 6502, and has some of the same illegal opcodes that the Commodore 64 guys use
 - *stoc-65c02*, targets the later CMOS chips with extra opcodes like `phx` and so on
 - *stoc-2a03*, basically the same as stoc-6502 but has no decimal mode.
 Dead-code elimination here will remove instructions `sed` and `cld`.

+The above list is essentially what's provided by the *fake6502* submodule.
+If you are interested in adding other architectures, I would suggest that the easiest way would be to graft in another emulator.
+At build-time, a particular emulator is linked in, and this is what determines which architecture the binary supports.

 ### Exhaustive search strategy
 The exhaustive search strategy (implemented in `exh.c`) tries to find a solution by iterating over all possible instructions for each instruction in the program.
 First, it tries all programs containing 1 instruction.
 Then it tries all programs containing two instructions.
 Then three, and keeps going in this way until it finds a program by calling the equivalence tester, when it stops and prints the program.
 This means that the program it finds is always the shortest possible program, as measured in lines of assembly.